Oldmasters Museum: Interior

 Accessible via the Rue de la Régence, the vast rectangular main hall—formerly called the Sculpture Hall and currently the Forum—was designed as an interior courtyard overlooked by a colonnaded walkway and topped by a skylight.
 It features a series of paintings and sculptures, including one by Constantin Meunier and another by Guillaume Geefs.
 It also gives access to a café with a terrace, open in fine weather, overlooking the sculpture garden and offering a panoramic view.
 On each long side are two arched niches each housing an allegorical statue: Greek Art and Gothic Art by Charles Van der Stappen, Roman Art and Renaissance Art by Antoine van Rasbourg.

 At the far end, in line with the central hall, is the Balat Staircase, consisting of four straight flights, covered by a vault supported by two groups of Ionic columns, and lit by a high arched window.
 A marble plaque in memory of Alphonse Balat, by Thomas Vinçotte, was affixed in 1902.
-In the annex on the right—housing the Rubens Room in the centre—is the Royal Staircase: a two-flight staircase with a wrought iron banister, preceded by twin Doric columns, under a gilded coffered ceiling decorated with Leopold II's monogram.
+In the annexe on the right—housing the Rubens Room in the centre—is the Royal Staircase: a two-flight staircase with a wrought iron banister, preceded by twin Doric columns, under a gilded coffered ceiling decorated with Leopold II's monogram.

 Adjacent to the Balat Staircase is the modern extension (1962–1974) comprising a large auditorium, and on three levels, a complex of 53 exhibition rooms, documentary rooms, foyers and temporary exhibition space.